 The bill S. 415 seeks to amend the South Carolina Code of Laws to improve the framework for kinship foster care and adoption.
 Key changes include the addition of the term "licensed" in Section 63-7-20, which clarifies the approval process for caregivers, and modifications to Section 63-9-1110 that allow for the adoption of children placed with relatives or fictive kin by waiving certain requirements unless directed by the court.
-The bill also lowers the minimum age for kinship foster parents from twenty-one to eighteen in Section 63-7-2320, enabling younger relatives to become licensed foster parents under specific conditions.
+The bill also lowers the minimum age for kinship foster parents from twenty-one to eighteen in Section 63-7-2320, enabling younger relatives to foster under specific conditions, and allows the Department of Social Services to apply different licensing standards for relatives and fictive kin.

 03/26/2025: 63-7-20, 63-9-1110, 63-7-2320, 63-7-2350, 63-7-2400